Seats of Power – and several ‘lost’ rivers

 Inexplicable splendour of Ionian white and gold”

 The epitome of this philosophy was (or very nearly was) The City of London’s Pedway scheme, initiated in the mid-60s.
 It envisaged a 30-mile elevated walkway network around the City, from Liverpool Street to the Thames, from Fleet Street to the Tower.
 Parts of the network were built, notably the Barbican section, and several footbridges across major roads (one of which we are crossing now).
 Developers were required to provide walkways as a condition for planning consent, so there are bits and pieces in several other places.
+The author briefly appears in a film about it called The Pedway: Elevating London.

 But the plan started to break down by the end of the 70s due to various objections, notably from conservation bodies.
 And in the last decade or so the policy of segregating pedestrians and traffic has gone into sharp reverse with the emerging philosophy of the ‘naked street’, where the dividing lines between pedestrian and motorist (barriers, signs, pavement edges, material changes etc.) are deliberately ‘smudged’ in the belief that this will make motorists pay much more attention.